German yields rise as joint pandemic response expected at Eurogroup meeting

 But the idea has gained traction in light of the recent spread of the new coronavirus, which has resulted in more than 28,000 deaths in Italy and Spain alone, the two worst-hit countries.
 "In this market environment, Bund yields moved upwards, above all at the long end of the maturity curve," Lenz said.

-German government bond yields rose 6-9 basis points across the curve, with the long-dated 30-year bond up 9 bps at 0.05%, its highest since March 27.
-Italian yields were flat to a touch lower on the day, with the benchmark 10-year borrowing costs 2 bps lower at 1.52%, while the closely-watched Italy/Germany 10-year bond yield spread tightened 8 bps.
+German government bond yields rose 7-10 basis points across the curve, with the long-dated 30-year bond up 10 bps at 0.06%, its highest since March 27.
+Italian yields were flat to a touch lower on the day, with the benchmark 10-year borrowing costs 2 bps lower at 1.52%, while the closely watched Italy/Germany 10-year bond yield spread tightened 8 bps.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)